ProfessoraBianca/FourCardSectionChallenge/README.md

-# Frontend Mentor - Product View Solution
+# Frontend Mentor - Four Card Section Challenge

-This is a solution to the [Product View challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Four Card Section Challente](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).

 Frontend Mentor challenges help you improve your coding skills by building realistic projects.